-Propert: All costs (direct and indirect, federal and non-federal) are subject conduct.
-Adjustments to amounts resulting from audit of the cost allocation plan or indirect cost rate proposal upon which the negotiation of this agreement was based will be compensated for in a subsequent negotiation.

-C. Changes: The rate(s) contained in this agreement are based on the organizational structure and the accounting system in effect at the time the proposal was submitted.
-Changes in organizational structure, or changes in the method of accounting for costs which affect the amount of reimbursement resulting from use of the rate(s) in this agreement, require the prior approval of the responsible negotiation agency.
+- B. Audit: All costs (direct and indirect, federal and non-federal) are subject to audit.
+Adjustments to amounts resulting from audit of the cost allocation plan or indirect cost rate proposal upon which the negotiation of this agreement was based will be compensated for in a subsequent negotiation. - C. Changes: The rate(s) contained in this agreement are based on the accounting system in effect at the time the proposal was submitted.
+Changes in the method of accounting for costs which affect the amount of reimbursement resulting from use of the rate(s) in this agreement may require the prior approval of the cognizant agency.
 Failure to obtain such approval may result in subsequent audit disallowance.